matter-labs/zksync-lite-docs/docs/faq/intro.md

 ## Introduction

-**zkSync** is a a user-centric zkRollup platform for DeFi.
-In other words, it's a L2 protocol that employs the latest zero-knowledge proof (ZKP) cryptography to secure its operations.
+**zkSync** is a protocol for scalable crypto payments built using zkRollup technology.
+It employs the latest zero-knowledge proof (ZKP) cryptography to secure user's funds.

 ## Problems zkSync solves